Program details

 - Networks and security

-- Self-designed concentration
+- Self-designed specialization

 Students will, in the last semester, take a capstone course.
 This is a chance to intern at one of the many international corporations located in Pittsburgh -- or to participate in federally-funded research projects.